SomeGuyWhoLovesCoding/Zenith-FNF-Public/scriptingApi.md

 ### State-wise

+``createPre()``: This function is called after the state class was created.
+Should only really be used for stuff that needs executed first.

 ``create()``: This function is called before creating the current state.

 ``createPost()``: This function is called after the current state was created.

+``updatePre(elapsed)``: This function is called before the game executes the next frame.

+*Only really useful for stuff you want to move first so you don't have to worry about it having the frame delay*

 ``update(elapsed)``: This function is called before updating the current state.